Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: simulation experiments

 \section{simulation experiments}

-Simulation experiments were conducted to evaluate the performance of the proposed co-rotational approach by comparing it with the finite-element analysis (FEA), which is an important benchmark solution for the numerical analysis of mechanical models, providing displacements of elements subjected to an external force.
+Simulation experiments were conducted to evaluate the performance of the proposed co-rotational approach by comparing it with the finite-element analysis (FEA), which is an important benchmark solution for the numerical analysis of mechanical models \cite{Force_FR}.
+Especially for Fin-Ray grippers, research have proven its high accuracy compared with physical experiments, with an average error of around 3\% \cite{ref4, ref6}.
 Here a given compliant finger is meshed by rigid nodes, corresponding to the physical gripper in real scenarios, and detailed parameters are mentioned in Table I.

-We apply a pre-defined external displacement load at the specified nodes (8 and 9) and generate contact forces estimation through the proposed co-rotational theory, which is later exerted on the same finger using FEA to generate nodal displacements since FEA simulation cannot read contact force.
-Two displacements are compared and Fig. \ref{fig:6} reveals a good agreement.
+We apply a pre-defined displacement load at the specified nodes (8 and 9) and estimate contact forces utilizing the proposed co-rotational theory.
+Similaly, the displacement load is exerted on the same finger using FEA.
+Fig. \ref{fig:6} reveals a good agreement between them.
 The rest of the section is organized as follows. \begin{enumerate} \item The effects of two representative co-rotational modeling parameters, such as the mesh density parameter and node radius factor, on the model’s accuracy are investigated. \item We further evaluate the performance of the co-rotational approach in estimating contact forces via the proposed displacement control. \end{enumerate}